iqbal-lab-org/pandora/README.md

 * **Notes**:
   * We provide precompiled binaries for Linux OS only;
   * The performance of precompiled binaries is several times slower than a binary compiled from source.
-    The main reason is that the precompiled binary can't contain specific instructions that might provide speed up the execution on specific processors as it has to be runnable on a wide range of systems;
+    The main reason is that the precompiled binary can't contain specific instructions that might speed up the execution on specific processors, as it has to be runnable on a wide range of systems;

 ### Containers